* Initial claims rise, ADP below expectations

 The European Central Bank increased pressure for a joint fund to guarantee bank deposits in the euro zone, saying the region needed new tools to fight bank runs as the bloc’s debt crisis drives investors to flee risk.

 The benchmark S&P index is on pace for its worst monthly decline since September on increasing concern over the euro zone’s debt crisis and a spate of tepid domestic economic data.

 U.S. equities have been closely linked to the fortunes of the euro, with the 50-day correlation between the currency and the S&P 500 at 0.92.
 Expectations of an Irish vote in favor of Europe’s fiscal pact helped the euro recover from a near two-year low against the dollar.

-Many top retailers reported stronger-than-expected sales in May, as shoppers overcame growing anxiety about the U.S. economy and the job market.
+Retailers will be in focus as they report monthly same-store sales results.
+Several top retailers reported stronger-than-expected sales in May, as shoppers overcame growing anxiety about the U.S. economy and the job market.

 Target Corp advanced 0.7 percent in premarket after posting better-than-expected May same-store sales.

 Ciena Corp climbed 5.4 percent to $12.49 in premarket after the network equipment company posted a surprise second-quarter adjusted profit.

 Joy Global Inc slipped 4 percent to $56.70 premarket after the mining equipment maker said it expects order rate to moderate and revenue to remain flat for the next few quarters.
 (Editing by Bernadette Baum, Dave Zimmerman)